 Kings Beach, Caloundra

-The star attraction is the oceanfront saltwater pool with shade sails — safe, shark-free and hugely popular with all ages.
-Next door, free water-play fountains keep toddlers squealing for hours.
-The beach itself is patrolled 365 days a year, with rock pools and a playground in the adjacent Lions Park.
-Voted the top family beach in Queensland by Surf Life Saving.
+The headline act is the magnificent oceanfront saltwater pool — shark-free, shade-sailed and beloved by all ages.
+Next to it, free water-play fountains keep toddlers cheerfully occupied for hours without needing to step onto the sand.
+The beach itself is patrolled every single day of the year, with natural rock pools at the north end, a children's playground in adjacent Lions Park and a Surf Life Saving Club serving cold drinks with ocean views.
+Voted Queensland's top family beach by Surf Life Saving.

 Noosa Main Beach